Navajo people have lived in North America for thousands of years.

 The loom is threaded with yarn, usually white.
 These are the warp (say wore-p) threads.
 Navajo looms are upright, but there are many different kinds and sizes of looms used by other cultures.
 Whatever the loom, weaving must have warp threads as the base.
 The wool that is woven in and out of the warp threads are the weft threads.
 Together, warp and weft make a fabric.

-A stick called a heddle is threaded in and out of the warp threads.
+A stick called a heddle or baton is threaded in and out of the warp threads.
 When turned on its side it opens a space for the weft to be threaded through, and then pushed down to the row below.

-Notice how the already woven part is moved up the back of the loom as the rug grows, so the working area is kept at a comfortable height.
+Notice in the picture how the already woven part is moved up the back of the loom as the rug grows, so the working area is kept at a comfortable height.
 You can see the heddle: the stick threaded through the warp threads.
 Notice too that the weaver has a woven rug to sit on.

 The Navajo have their own traditional way of using a spindle to spin the wool into yarn.
 There are other traditional ways of spinning with a spindle, sometimes called a 'drop spindle' if used by having it dangle.
 You can buy inexpensive spindles and carded wool at craft or weaving stores.
 In Australia washed and carded wool is sometimes called 'wool tops' or 'rovings', and is coloured.